-The Guidelines on Vertical Agreements recognise the procompetitive nature of MFN clauses and adopt a "rule of reason" approach to the analysis of anti-competitive effects of these clauses.
+The Guidelines on Vertical Agreements recognise the pro-competitive nature of MFN clauses and adopt a "rule of reason" approach to the analysis of anti-competitive effects of these clauses.
 The guidelines provide that in the analysis of these clauses, (i) the undertakings' and their competitors' positions in the relevant market, (ii) the object of the MFN clause in the agreement, and (iii) the specific characteristics of the market, should be considered.
-In Booking.com, January 5, 2017, 17-01/12-4, the Board concluded that Booking.com's wide MFN clauses were in violation of Article 4 and could not benefit from individual exemption.
-In Travel Agents, October 25, 2018, 18-40/645-315 and Kitapyurdu, November 5, 2020, 20-48/658-289, the Board indicated that the relevant agreements/practices benefitted from block exemption.
+In Booking.com (January 5, 2017, 17-01/12-4), the Board concluded that Booking.com's wide MFN clauses were in violation of Article 4 and could not benefit from individual exemption.
+The Board also determined that narrow MFN clauses could result in entry barriers in Yemek Sepeti (January 28, 2021, 21-05/64-28).
+In Travel Agents

+(October 25, 2018, 18-40/645-315), Kitapyurdu (November 5, 2020, 20-48/658-289) and Hepsiburada (April 15, 2021, 21-22/266-116), the Board indicated that the relevant agreements/practices benefitted from block exemption.

-Dominant Firms 3
+3 Dominant Firms

-At a high level, what is the level of concern over, and scrutiny given to, unilateral conduct (e.g., abuse of dominance)?
+3.1 At a high level, what is the level of concern over, and scrutiny given to, unilateral conduct (e.g., abuse of dominance)?

-Dominant undertakings have a "special responsibility" not to allow their conduct to restrict competition and, therefore, the Board continuously monitors the conduct of the dominant firms.
+Dominant undertakings have a "special responsibility" not to allow their conduct to restrict competition and, therefore, the Board continuously monitors the conduct of dominant firms.